Business Answers About Licensed Facilities

 Do I need a license to operate a campground?

-A Department of Health and Human Services license is required to conduct, control, manage or operate, for compensation, any camping park or temporary campground.
+A Department of Health and Human Services license is required to conduct, control, manage or operate, for compensation, any camping park or event camping.
 Examples include, but are not limited to:

 - Tent campgrounds,